jordankaiser/designreport/README.md

 $ npm run generate
 ```

-## ScrollMagic setup.

-When attemping to import the library as normal I got an error, `window not defined`.
-The issue was we needed this JS library to run before instatiating the root of the Vue application.
-See [The Plugins Directory](https://nuxtjs.org/guide/plugins#vue-plugins).
-The key thing is is when importing a libary via the plugin object in nuxt.config.js we're laoding the plugin before mounting the app, thus the plugin now know what `window` is.

-I got this setup while looking at libraries to solve this issue.
-This person describes how to get ScrollMagic and GSAP working without any libaries.
-[How to avoid this plugin in Nuxt 2.0+](https://github.com/pirony/ks-vue-scrollmagic/issues/13).

-Things I want to look at adjusting.

-- Look at seperating out GSAP and ScrollMagic into seperate plugin imports.

 ## Code Editor setup.

 The link at the end is generally how to set things up.
 Things to pay attention to.